faizang-growexxer/my-website/README.md

-# my-website
+## New README.md

-This is the README.md file
+This is the readme file i created

-## PURPOSE

-The purpose of this file is to let us see how git and github both works together